psychopy/psychopy/docs/source/index.rst

 **Latest version**:
 Version 1.00.03 was released in June 2009.
 There is now a standalone download for Windows and OS X (containing its own python and dependencies).

 ShapeStims and SimpleImageStim have been added, and many bugs fixed.
-See the :doc:changelog for further details.
+See the :doc:`changelog` for further details.

 Contents
 ====================